HsunGong/Wox.Wiki/docs/basic/install.md

 After the instruction, you can use `alt+space` to open WOX.

+### Preparation

+If you want use `python`-based program, install `Python3` before you install Wox.
+So as `nodejs`.

+## Different types

 ### Portable Wox

-This is a nice version of `Wox`.
+This is a nice version of Wox.
 However, portable version is updated slow.

 - Benefits:
  - you can store all data in your own defined folder.